alphagov/government-service-design-manual/service-manual/making-software/cookies.md

 ---

-This short guide tells you what to keep in mind when including cookies into your services, and how and why you must notify users about cookies on your service.
+This short guide about cookies covers:

+* what to keep in mind when including cookies into your services
+* how and why you must notify users about cookies on your service

-## What are they?
+## What's a cookie?

 Cookies are small data files that are sent from a website and stored on a user's computer.
 They are used to store information that can be retrieved later in the visit or in future visits to the website.